FROMJASP/speak/README.md

 ## Browser Tools MCP (Cursor Rules)

+I sometimes like to use Browser Tools MCP especially when dealing with network related stuff:

 - Browser Tools MCP is available in Cursor for advanced debugging, testing, and auditing.
 - Use it to view console logs, inspect network requests, run accessibility/performance/SEO audits, and debug/optimize the app.
 - Open the MCP panel in Cursor (sidebar or command palette) to access these tools.